Qiskit/qiskit-code-assistant-vscode/.github/CONTRIBUTING.md

 For the moment, the documentation is compiled in the `README.md`, in this `CONTRIBUTING.md` and the [Wiki](https://github.ibm.com/IBMQuantum/qiskit-studio/wiki).

-## Developing code for Qiskit Studio
+## Developing code for Qiskit VSCode Extension

 This section includes some tips that will help you to develop code for this extension.